 The exploration of the Hawaiian Islands by Captain James Cook marked a significant moment in history.
 In 1778, during his third voyage, Cook arrived in Hawaii.
 He was the first European explorer to visit the islands, which were then known as the Sandwich Islands.

-See also How to cook frozen sausage patties in the oven
+See also Is it bad to cook frozen chicken

 Cook’s expedition came at a time when Europeans were venturing into uncharted territories around the world.
 As a skilled navigator and cartographer, Cook was renowned for his ability to accurately map new lands.
 His arrival in Hawaii not only marked the discovery of the islands but also opened up a new chapter in their history.